 Here is an interactive tool for trying out URL Encode/Decode.
 Note however that tool replaces a space with a

-.Many websites and programming tools require that the URL be fully encoded with the more stringent version.
++which instead should be replaced by%20.Many websites and programming tools require that the URL be fully encoded with the more stringent version.

 Session History